Entries opening 4 August 2025

 Please Note: The Modern mentioned in the Contemporary/Modern style is not a high impulse movement on up-tempo music.

 Disco Dance / Freestyle: Routine can consist of impulses, high kicks, basic acrobatic elements, jumps and arms swings on high impact techno and disco music.
+Only in performance division.

 Hip Hop / Street Dance / Commercial: Routine shall consist primarily of hip hop or street style techniques such as popping, locking, krumpin, wacking and voguing.
 Aim for down in the ground style with flat feet and lots of attitude.